dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/03-id-ai-workflow.md

 # The ID-AI Workflow: Augmenting ADDIE

 The ADDIE model (Analysis, Design, Development, Implementation, and Evaluation) has been the gold standard for instructional design for decades.
-As Devlin Peck (2025) notes, over 50% of instructional designers are now using AI daily or weekly to revolutionize the **speed and depth** of this workflow.
+Recent industry surveys suggest a rapidly growing number of instructional designers are adopting AI to revolutionize the **speed and depth** of this workflow.

 ## 1. Analysis: Precision and Speed